 Part-time Student (6 – 11 units per trimester)

-If a student takes fewer units per term than listed, tuition will be charged on a per-unit basis.
-See the Business Offices’ policies and procedures for per-unit details.
+If a student takes 1-5 units per term, tuition will be charged at $2,740 per unit.
+See the Business Offices’ policies and procedures for per-unit tuition details.
+Note that 1-5 units is less than half-time attendance, which does not qualify for federal student loans.

 Applies to students not living with parents or relatives.
-Students living with parents or relatives have a Room & Board budget of $5,000 per 8-month academic year.
-Students who receive military housing assistance or who live on a military base will be assigned a Room & Board budget of $2,800 (Board only).
+Students living with parents or relatives have a Housing & Food budget of $5,500 per 8-month academic year.
+Students who receive military housing assistance or who live on a military base will be assigned a Housing & Food budget of $3,400 (Food only).

 Cost of Attendance Increase